 Burke is still working menial jobs, hoping to eventually land a position in his field.
 In the meantime, he is stressed out trying to make minimum payments on his student loans.
 In a world where ISAs were the norm, he could dedicate his time to finding the right job instead of scraping by.

 Colleges have to start taking responsibility for helping their students succeed after graduation by preparing them for the skills they need to acquire a job in the workforce.
-ISAs are one solution that can hold colleges accountable and grant graduate students success.
+ISAs are one solution that can hold colleges accountable and grant students that graduate with some success.

 Have something to add to this story?
 Comment below or join the discussion on Facebook.